This article originally appeared on the Under30Experiences Wellness Blog on May 11, 2017.

 After you’ve determined your culinary appliance arsenal, figure out what recipes fit those constraints.
 If you don’t have a microwave, it’s almost a guarantee that any egg recipes will be a no-go (unless you like your eggs raw, which… ewww).

-But don’t let the lack of a microwave stop you…with only a refrigerator you can make the Vanilla Protein Chia Seed Pudding from my e-book 5 Healthy Breakfasts for Busy People instead!
+But don’t let the lack of a microwave stop you…with only a refrigerator you can make the Vanilla Protein Chia Seed Pudding!
 In addition to the 2 simple recipes below, there are countless healthy, travel-friendly recipes on the interwebs so just know what your limitations are and choose breakfast recipes to match.

 Tip: Be smart when you’re curating your breakfast lineup.
 Rarely can you purchase things like eggs or almond milk in single portion servings so make your dollar go further by choosing recipes that use the same ingredients.